Authorize access to blobs using Microsoft Entra ID

 The authorization step requires that one or more Azure RBAC roles be assigned to the security principal making the request.
 For more information, see Assign Azure roles for access rights.

-Use an Azure AD account with portal, PowerShell, or Azure CLI
+Use a Microsoft Entra account with portal, PowerShell, or Azure CLI

-To learn about how to access data in the Azure portal with an Azure AD account, see Data access from the Azure portal.
-To learn how to call Azure PowerShell or Azure CLI commands with an Azure AD account, see Data access from PowerShell or Azure CLI.
+To learn about how to access data in the Azure portal with a Microsoft Entra account, see Data access from the Azure portal.
+To learn how to call Azure PowerShell or Azure CLI commands with a Microsoft Entra account, see Data access from PowerShell or Azure CLI.

-Use Azure AD to authorize access in application code
+Use Microsoft Entra ID to authorize access in application code

-To authorize access to Azure Storage with Azure AD, you can use one of the following client libraries to acquire an OAuth 2.0 token:
+To authorize access to Azure Storage with Microsoft Entra ID, you can use one of the following client libraries to acquire an OAuth 2.0 token:

 - The Azure Identity client library is recommended for most development scenarios.